jwChung/Funz/README.md

 Check out scenario tests to get [how to use].

  * Makes all the public methods of the Container class thead-safe.
- * Releases serivce instances when a container disposes, which fixes the out of memory issue. (see [here])
+ * Releases serivce instances when a container disposes, which fixes the out of memory issue.
  * Supports the custom scope scenario. (see the CreateChild(scope) and the ReusedWithin(scope) methods)
  * Etc